 The first mummies, from the prehistoric era, were probably accidental.
 Mummification began under the 4th dynasty, with the development of artificial embalming techniques.
 The priests first removed all internal organs, except the heart, which would also have a key role in ultra-earthly life.
 Then the corpse was dried with natron and finally wrapped in linen bandages.

 Special canopic jars guarded the internal organs of the dead.
-Intestines, stomach, liver, and lungs were placed in separate vessels, next to the coffin inside the tomb.
+Intestines, stomachs, liver, and lungs were placed in separate vessels, next to the coffin inside the tomb.
 Among the most valuable canopic vases are those found from the tomb of Tutankhamon, now preserved in the rooms of Tutankhamen in the Egyptian Museum in Cairo.

-A death mask was placed on the head of the mummy, to help the spirit of the deceased person to recognize his body.
+A death mask was placed on the head of the mummy, to help the spirit of the deceased person recognize his body.

 All the masks of the mummies, from the splendid gilded specimens of the pharaohs to the more common ones in cartonnage, were idealized portraits of the dead.